Jimhasaburger/Jimhasaburger/README.md

 ## hello!
+i make random things.

+## pinned:
+youtube-chat-vm is a script that lets youtube chat use commands to use a virtualbox VM

+## cool snake animation:
 <img src="https://raw.githubusercontent.com/jimhasaburger/jimhasaburger/output/snake.svg" alt="Snake animation" />

 <!--
 **Jimhasaburger/Jimhasaburger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.